Blog

 Toll Free: 800-788-8851

-Assigned Risk: New Mexico Workers Compensation Assigned Risk Plan - administered by NCCI
+Assigned Risk Contact Information: New Mexico Workers Compensation Assigned Risk Plan – administered by NCCI

-Numerical Exceptions: Employers with fewer than 3 employees are exempt.
+Numerical Exceptions: Employers with fewer than 3 employees may be exempt.

 Individual Waivers Allowed: Yes